jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 commercial GenAI offerings or tools for AI generation of non\-consensual pornography.
-Figure 14 illustrates our findings.If you extrapolate the commonly understood use cases of GenAI technology, it could potentially help with the development of phishing,
+Figure 14 illustrates our findings.
+If you extrapolate the commonly understood use cases of GenAI technology, it could potentially help with the development of phishing,